 - Direct Mail/Snail Mail/Thank you notes

 - Gifting platforms

 Then build out a plan with enablement tools like SalesLoft and Outreach, set it up at scale so you can trigger it with personalisation built in for the people you’re going after, and set up sequences or cadences to kick them off.

 Once engagement happens, that’s where humans come back into play and start engaging with prospects.

-MG: Whether you use LinkedIn or email to prospect, keep it short and tailored to the job title of the person, their specific pain points, and ambitions.
+MG: Whether you use LinkedIn for prospecting or email to prospect, keep it short and tailored to the job title of the person, their specific pain points, and ambitions.
 This should start with your subject line and continue throughout.

 Meanwhile, always have the end goal in mind.
 If you want to achieve a meeting with your outreach, think about putting a placeholder in your diary straight away, suggesting a specific date and time, while your diary is filling up quickly.

 Even though this may seem pushy, it works 95% of the time when I do outreach.

 ADC: Be prepared to invest in building demand for your new market forgoing some of the more traditional marketing tactics at the start.